Belgium

 Belgium and the Netherlands

 Belgium has been an important country for Dutch artists to work in for many years.
-The DutchCulture database, which registers international activities of Dutch-based cultural organisations, shows that almost two thousand events took place in 2019.
-Belgium really makes its mark as the third country that Dutch artists work in, worldwide.
-In 2020 we inevitably saw a drop in the numbers of physical activities in Belgium because of travel restrictions and venues closing down temporarily.
-At the same time, a new form of online cultural exchange emerged.
+The DutchCulture database, which registers international activities of Dutch-based cultural organisations, shows that 1161 events took place in 2022.
+This makes Belgium one of the countries in which Dutch artists work in most, worldwide.

-In the period 2021-2024, Belgium remains one of the most important countries for collaboration.
-This is not just because short-distance travel is a realistic first step in a post-COVID-19 world.
-Also, the innovative new forms of online and hybrid cultural exchange that the Belgian cultural field has developed are an inspiration and ground for collaboration with our southern neighbours.
-And Belgium simply continues to be a wonderful first step for Dutch artists on their path to an international career, and a stepping stone into the cultural scenes of neighbouring countries.
+In the period 2021-2024, Belgium remains an important country for cross-border collaboration.
+This is not only due to short-distance travel.
+Belgium simply continues to be a wonderful first step for Dutch artists on their path to an international career, and a stepping stone into the cultural scenes of neighbouring countries.

 From sustainable cooperation to innovative solutions

-For the Dutch government, the current cultural cooperation with Belgium revolves around the power of sustainable, long-term exchange and co-production, learning about our mutual colonial past and how this impacts our future and innovative solutions for world issues through sustainable design.
+For the Dutch government, the current cultural cooperation with Belgium revolves around the power of sustainable, long-term exchange and co-production, learning about our mutual colonial past and how this impacts the future and innovative solutions for world issues through sustainable design.
+Moreover, there is an increasing focus on building sustainable cultural relations between Wallonia and the Netherlands, leading to cultural collaborations.
+Read more...

 Information & advice